kakuuuuuu/myReads/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── App.css # Styles for your app.
+    ├── components
+        ├── Book.js # Book component to display thumbnail, title and author ├── BookDetails.js # Book component to display further details provided by API like: description and rating ├── ListBooks.js # Component to display all books on 3 shelves ├── Search.js # Component to search and display books in database by query ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.